Shanghai Pudong International Airport

 The airport is the main hub for China Eastern Airlines and Shanghai Airlines, and a major international hub for Air China, as well as a secondary hub for China Southern Airlines.
-It is also the hub for privately owned Juneyao Airlines and Spring Airlines, and an Asia-Pacific cargo hub for FedEx, UPS and DHL.
+It is also the hub for privately owned Juneyao Air and Spring Airlines, and an Asia-Pacific cargo hub for FedEx, UPS and DHL.
 The DHL hub, opened in July 2012, is reportedly the largest express hub in Asia.

 Pudong Airport had two main passenger terminals, flanked on both sides by four operational parallel runways.
-A third passenger terminal was opened in 2021, in addition to a satellite terminal and two additional runways, which will raise its annual capacity from 60 million passengers to 80 million, along with the ability to handle six million tons of freight.
+A third passenger terminal was started in 2021, in addition to a satellite terminal and two additional runways, which will raise its annual capacity from 60 million passengers to 80 million, along with the ability to handle six million tons of freight.

 Pudong Airport is a fast-growing hub for both passenger and cargo traffic.
-With 3,703,431 metric tons handled in 2017, the airport is the world's third-busiest airport by cargo traffic.
-Pudong Airport also served a total of 74,006,331 passengers in 2018, making it the third-busiest airport in China after Beijing–Capital and Hong Kong, fifth-busiest in Asia, and the eighth-busiest in the world.
+With 3,778,331 metric tons handled in 2024, the airport is the world's second-busiest airport by cargo traffic.
+Pudong Airport also served a total of 76,787,039 passengers in 2024, making it the busiest airport in China, fourth-busiest in Asia, and the tenth-busiest in the world.
 It is also the busiest international gateway of mainland China, with 35.25 million international passengers.
-By the end of 2016, Pudong Airport hosted 104 airlines serving more than 210 destinations.

 Shanghai Pudong is the busiest international hub in China, and about half of its total passenger traffic is international.
-Pudong Airport is connected to Shanghai Hongqiao Airport by Shanghai Metro Line 2 and the Shanghai Maglev Train via Pudong International Airport Station.
+Pudong Airport is connected to Shanghai Hongqiao Airport by Shanghai Metro Line 2, the Shanghai Maglev Train via Pudong Airport Terminal 1&2 station and the Airport Link Line (Shanghai Suburban Railway).
 There are also airport buses connecting it with the rest of the city.

 History

 Early development

-Prior to the establishment of Pudong International Airport, Shanghai Hongqiao International Airport was the only primary airport of Shanghai.
-During the 1990s, the expansion of Hongqiao Airport to meet growing demand became impossible as the surrounding urban area was developing significantly, and an alternative to assume all international flights had to be sought.